tsuialan/NewsCloud/README.md

   - script can prob be rewritten for efficiency
   - add more newspaper sites
   - add more common words to file
+  - wsj is not working properly, might have to replace
 - NewsCloud
   - combine all newspaper to one word cloud option